 Personal protective equipment — gloves for hairdressers and barbers

-Follow the manufacturer’s recommendations for the protection of hands and eyes during mixing, application and washing out of hairdressing chemicals.
-Large manufacturers of hairdressing chemicals often provide technical advisors who attend salons on a regular basis to offer training and advice about their products, as well as telephone help lines.
+Follow the manufacturer’s recommendations for the personal protective equipment (PPE) needed for hands and eyes during mixing, application and washing out of hairdressing chemicals.
+Large manufacturers of hairdressing chemicals often provide technical advisors who attend salons on a regular basis to offer training and advice about their products, as well as telephone helplines.

 Disadvantages of gloves

 Gloves can be inconvenient to use due to the lack of sensation/dexterity required to cut hair, apply foils and so forth.
 They are not popular with clients as they snag and pull on the hair.
 Prolonged glove wearing can result in irritant dermatitis, or contact allergy to glove constituents may develop.